 About Renewable Energy Vermont (REV)

-Renewable Energy Vermont (REV) represents businesses, non-profits, and utilities committed to reducing reliance on dirty fossil fuels by increasing clean renewable energy and energy efficiency in Vermont.
-Vermont’s clean energy industry supports at least 16,231 sustainable jobs at 2,519 businesses, representing approximately 5% of Vermont’s economy.
+Renewable Energy Vermont (REV) represents businesses, non-profits, utilities, and individuals committed to reducing our reliance on dirty fossil fuels by increasing clean renewable energy and energy efficiency in Vermont.
+Vermont’s clean energy economy supports at least 17,700 sustainable jobs at 2,519 businesses, representing approximately 6% of Vermont’s workforce.

 Our mission is two-fold.
 Our primary mission is to drive and dramatically increase the growth of renewables and efficiency businesses in Vermont through: